gnello/laravel-mattermost-driver/README.md

   'Mattermost' => Gnello\Mattermost\Laravel\Facades\Mattermost::class,
 ],
 ```
-You did!
+You did it!
 Now consider updating your version of Laravel!

 ## Configuration
 Edit the file `config/mattermost.php` as you prefer.